Source. Virginia DCIS + CIS, 2025 Methodology Report a correction Is this you? Claim profile Last refreshed May 2, 2026

 Outcomes use strict definitions per the methodology.
 Convicted = guilty disposition on originally filed charge.
 Reduced = guilty disposition with non-empty amended charge.
 Dropped = nolle prosequi or dismissal.
 Acquitted = found not guilty at trial.

-Of 104 cases ending in a guilty or not-guilty verdict, how many pled and how many went to trial.
+Of 37 Circuit Court cases ending in a guilty or not-guilty verdict, how many pled and how many went to trial.
+General District Court records do not distinguish a guilty plea from a bench-trial conviction, so this record is limited to Circuit Court, where the distinction is recorded.

 Pled guilty